lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Data unit out-of-sequence delivery does not occur between the entity performing fragmentation and the entity performing reassembly

 * The L2 MTU value does not change while the fragments of a SCHC Packet are being transmitted.

+* There is a feedback path from the reassembler to the fragmenter.
+  See {{AsymLinks}} for a discussion on using ACK-Always mode on quasi-bidirectional links.

 In ACK-Always mode, windows are used.
 An acknowledgement, positive or negative, is transmitted by the fragment receiver to the fragment sender at the end of the transmission of each window of SCHC Fragments.